 Division of responsibility for contact with the press with regard to the public defence of a doctoral thesis

-The faculty public information officer is responsible for editing the doctoral student's own summary of the doctoral thesis and sends the summary to the mass media prior to the public defence of doctoral thesis.
+The faculty public information officer is responsible for editing the doctoral student's own summary of the doctoral dissertation and sends the summary to the media prior to the public defence of doctoral dissertation.